axone-protocol/axoned/docs/command/okp4d_tx_wasm_submit-proposal_sudo-contract.md

-      --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality) -o, --output string            Output format (text|json) (default "json") --run-as string            The address that is passed as sender to the contract on proposal execution -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json|direct-aux), this is an advanced feature --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height --tip string               Tip is the amount that is going to be transferred to the fee payer on the target chain.
+      --note string              Note to add a description to the transaction (previously --memo) --offline                  Offline mode (does not allow any online functionality) -o, --output string            Output format (text|json) (default "json") -s, --sequence uint            The sequence number of the signing account (offline mode only) --sign-mode string         Choose sign mode (direct|amino-json|direct-aux), this is an advanced feature --summary string           Summary of proposal
+      --timeout-height uint      Set a block timeout height to prevent the tx from being committed past a certain height --tip string               Tip is the amount that is going to be transferred to the fee payer on the target chain.
 This flag is only valid when used with --aux, and is ignored if the target chain didn't enable the TipDecorator
       --title string             Title of proposal